-SunLife is the No. 1 over 50s life insurance company in the UK for 2025, with its Guaranteed Over 50 Plan rated as the top product.
-Based on our in-depth expert analysis of policy features, cover levels and real-life customer reviews, the best over 50s life insurance providers in December 2025 are:
+Our in-depth expert analysis of policy features, cover levels and real-life customer reviews shows that the best over 50s life insurance providers in March 2026 are:

-*The product information in this guide is accurate as of December 2025, based on our analysis of providers’ websites, policy documents and terms and conditions.
-You should always carry out your own research or discuss your situation with a broker before you buy over 50s life insurance.
+*The product information in this guide is accurate as of March 2026, based on our analysis of providers’ websites, policy documents and terms and conditions.
+You should always carry out your own research or discuss your situation with a broker before buying over 50s life insurance.

 Why you can trust our over 50s life insurance reviews